anindameister/learningAndroid/MyApplication/readme.md

 - a little confusion before 4:22

-- to get the button clicked we need the method onClickListeners()
+- to get the button clicked we need the method setOnClickListener()